dsp-jetpack/JetPack/doc/deployment_guide.md

 ## Prerequisites
 The following prerequisites must be satisfied before proceeding with a Dell EMC Ready Architecture for Red Hat OpenStack platform v13.0 deployment:

 > Note: All nodes in the same roles must be of the same server models, with identical HDD, RAM, and NIC configurations.
-So, all Controller nodes must be identical to each other; all Compute nodes must be identical to each other; and so on.
-See the Dell EMC Ready Architecture for Red Hat OpenStack Platform - Version 13 for configuration options for each node role.
+So, all Controller nodes must be identical to each other; all Compute nodes must be identical to each other.

 * Hardware racked and wired per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
 * Hardware configured as per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
 * Hardware is powered off after the hardware is configured per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
 * Internet access, including but not limited to, Red Hat’s subscription manager service and repositories
 * Valid Red Hat subscriptions
-* Workstation used to extract the JetPack-automation-13.0.tgz file and begin building the collateral for the SAH node.Workstation must be a RHEL7.6 host.
+* Workstation used to extract the JetPack-automation-13.0.tgz file and begin building the collateral for the SAH node.
+Workstation must be a RHEL7.6 host.

 ## Dependencies
 For customers performing a self-installation, these files are available upon request from Dell EMC.
 Please contact your account representative, or email <a href="malito: openstack@dell.com" target="_blank">openstack@dell.com</a> for instructions.

-> NOTE: The files are also open sourced and can be obtained from <a href="https://github.com/dsp-jetpack/JetPack/tree/JS-13.0" target="_blank">https://github.com/dsp-jetpack/JetPack/tree/JS-13.0</a> The Dell EMC Ready Architecture for Red Hat OpenStack Platform v13 deployment dependencies include
+> NOTE: The files are also open sourced and can be obtained from <a href="https://github.com/dsp-jetpack/JetPack/tree/JS-13.0" target="_blank">https://github.com/dsp-jetpack/JetPack/tree/JS-13.0</a>

 > NOTE: The automated install also requires that you have the ISO file “Red Hat Enterprise Linux 7.6 Binary DVD”.
 It can be downloaded from the Red Hat Customer Portal here: https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.2/x86_64/product-software